 (b) The development and maintenance of a classification, log and inventory system of all written information received, including its type and source and the routing from the time of receipt until final disposition.

-6. In the case of any breach of obligations relating to Confidential Information held by the Authority, the Authority, [upon becoming aware of the breach,] shall notify the relevant Contractor and Sponsoring State [or States].
+6. In the case of any breach of obligations relating to Confidential Information held by the Authority, the Authority, upon becoming aware of the breach, shall notify the relevant Contractor and Sponsoring State or States.
+Any cases of breach of obligations relating to Confidential Information held by the Authority, shall be referred to the Compliance Committee.

 Please indicate the rationale for the proposal.
 [150-word limit]